IMGIITRoorkee/omniport-docs/docs/source/introduction/philosophy.rst

   | **Focus on the essential.**
     Everything else, like this sentence, is irrelevant.
   | **Bike-shedding is the best way to annihilate time.**
-    Let's discuss button colors.
+    Let's discuss button colours.
   | **Roles are just temporary hats people wear.**
-    Apps put personas on roles.
+    Apps put personae on roles.
-  | **Generalised is better than hardcoded.**
+  | **Generalised is better than hard-coded.**
     Customisable is better than generalised.
   | **Development should be exciting.**
     Deployment should not.